Vardot/varbase_components/README.md

 # Varbase Components
 ---

-This is the components handler module for [Varbase](https://www.drupal.org/project/varbase).
+This is the components handler module with components helper, theme switcher for components in [Varbase](https://www.drupal.org/project/varbase).

-Provides core components required by other [Vartheme BS5](https://www.drupal.org/project/vartheme_bs5).